 Quadriceps tendinopathy or tedinitis is inflammation or more likely degeneration of the quadriceps tendon through overuse, at the point of insertion into the patella or kneecap.
 Symptoms include gradual onset pain and tenderness along the top of the patella.
 Treatment involves rest, cold therapy, heat and stretching exercises.

 Symptoms of quadriceps tendinopathy

-Pain around the top of the kneecap during and after exercise.
-There may be a pain when simply contracting the quadriceps muscles or pressing in along the top of the knee where the muscle attaches to the patella.
-The patient is likely to feel stiffness the day after training and has pain when standing from a crouched position.
+Quadriceps tendinopthy symptoms consist of pain over the top of the patella (kneecap) which is felt during and after exercise.
+There may be pain when simply contracting the quadriceps muscles which sitting in a straight leg position and pressing in (plapating) along the top of the patella, where the muscle attaches to the bone will be tender.
+The patient is likely to feel stiffness the day after exercise and will likely have pain when standing up from a squat position.

-The insertion of a muscle is its lower attachment point.
-The quadriceps muscles insert at the top of the patella (kneecap).
+The insertion of a muscle is its lower attachment point and the quadriceps muscles insert along the top of the patella (kneecap).
 This injury is an overuse injury, as the pain tends to develop gradually over a period of time, rather than at a specific point.
 Pain in this area is more common in older athletes and in weightlifters.
 This is because of the high strain on the muscle insertion during deep squats.

 Treatment of quadriceps tendinopathy